-Ok – I said that I was really going to stretch by talking today about future ways that general contractors could charge for drayage and how you can influence their ideas.
-Remember the comment I made that drayage was like taxes.
-It is filled with all kinds of rules, fine print, and extra costs that are very hard to understand and comply with.
+Today at Exhibit Edge, we’re going to talk about future ways that general contractors could charge for drayage.
+We often compare drayage to taxes.
+It’s filled with all kinds of rules, fine print, and extra costs that are very hard to understand and comply with.
 Sounds like taxes, right?

-- Eliminating drayage loopholes and deductions.
-You may say that these don’t exist in drayage.
-But I believe that they do.
+- Eliminating drayage loopholes and deductions – You may say that these don’t exist in drayage, but we believe that they do.
 When you get a rental exhibit from the general contractor they will tell you that drayage is free.
 When you use the GC’s transportation company you may be offered discounts in your drayage rate.
 When you use the in-house AV or custom furniture company there is no drayage attached to the order as with outside companies.
 These loopholes and deductions can influence business in one direction over another.

-- Paying your fair share.
-You can’t get me to touch that one.
+- Paying your fair share – You can’t get me to touch that one.
 No Way.
-I think everyone feels they are paying more than their fair share.
-The only thing I will say is opposite what you might be thinking.
-The idea would be to eliminate the “roll it through the front door” crowd and everyone pays something which should lower the rate for everyone.
-Darn – I did go there – didn’t I!
+We think everyone feels they are paying more than their fair share.
+The only thing we will say is opposite what you might be thinking.
+The idea would be to eliminate the “roll it through the front door” crowd and everyone pays something, which should lower the rate for everyone.
+Darn – we did go there – didn’t we!
 Moving on.

 - Consumption drayage or Alternative Minimum drayage – This could also be considered a flat drayage charge by connecting a simple drayage rate to the number of booth spaces you order.
 For example: It could be a minimum drayage rate of $600 per 10 x 10 booth space.
 You could even have a different rate for linear vs. island exhibits.
 The rate for island exhibits would be a little more.
 Bottom line, everyone could budget for the show and you could set a maximum weight limit for each 10 x 10 booth space and have a process for those who are overweight.
 The whole idea is to get things simple and create more certainty and consistency.
 Gee – where have we heard that before?